zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 15.4 #
+## What's new in v 15.5 #

-- Added transparent background to boxart mode
+- Changed spacing of menu entries
+- Added option for 1 line small thumbs in vertical
-- Added option to enable/disable white border around thumbnails
+- Added option to show 3D box art
-- Ambient volume set in AM option affects AF background music volume
+- Enabled scraping of 3D box art
+- Fixed bug related to menu sizing
+- Minor bug fixes

 ## Emulator system identifier #